-Are you looking to bring a new television for your home?.
-Lemme tell you, shopping for a TV can be intimidating for you.
+Are you planning to bring a new television to your home?
+Shopping for a TV can be intimidating for you.
 The reason is, the advancements in TV technologies are growing day by day.
-Ultra HD 4k and 8k TVs are becoming popular, HDR is readily available and streaming nowadays is like shooting fish in a barrel with these TV technologies.
+Ultra HD, 4k, and 8k TVs are becoming popular, HDR is readily available, and streaming nowadays is like shooting fish in a barrel with these TV technologies.

-Don’t worry about this, In this article, we will talk about the key parameters of both of the TV technologies.
-If you are in a dilemma which one is better between OLED Vs QLED TV?
+Don’t worry about this.
+In this article, we will talk about the key parameters of both TV technologies if you are in a dilemma about which one is better between OLED Vs. QLED TV?
 Your all concerns regarding that will vanish after reading this article.

 What is OLED ?

-OLED stands for the Organic Light-emitting diode, is often familiarized as the flagships of the LG brand.
+OLED stands for the Organic Light Emitting diode, is often familiarized as the flagships of the LG brand.
 If you are in a dilemma, what is the difference between LED TV and OLED TV?
-Or does it have any new specialty that makes it ‘OLED’, then you are thinking right to some extent?.
-They are just a new version of LED TVs with an organic component inbuilt into it.
+Or does it have any new specialty that makes it ‘OLED,’ then you are thinking right to some extent?.
+They are just a new version of LED TVs with an organic component inbuilt into them.
 However, a slight difference is, their displays are wildly different from LED TVs.

 It uses different panels to generate and illuminate the picture on the screen.
-Each pixel in a panel is produced by OLED themselves.
-Hence, it determines the color and that causes it to produce light.
-Generally displays in OLED TVs are kind of similar to now-defunct plasma TVs.
+OLED themselves produces each pixel in a panel.
+Hence, it determines the color, and that causes it to produce light.
+Generally, displays in OLED TVs are kind of similar to now-defunct plasma TVs.
 They are capable of generating a picture without an external source of illumination.

-Contrast is good, ensure deep blacks and realistic colors.
+The contrast is good.
+Ensure deep blacks and realistic colors.
 OLED TVs generally do not need backlights.
-They are thinner in shape and bezels are narrower compared to QLED TV or other TV technologies.
+They are thinner in shape, and bezels are narrower compared to QLED TV or other TV technologies.
 And, that can be treated as a great difference between OLED and QLED TVs.

 OLED TVs are king in TV technologies as their black levels are superb.
-Although it has slight issues in terms of brightness.
-As compared to other TVs like QLED or LED, and HDR, it doesn’t achieve the apex of brightness level.
-But you don’t worry about the image quality, you can view through different angles and with better picture quality.
-Sony A9G and LG C9 are the most popular OLED TVs in the market in India
+However, it has slight issues in terms of brightness.
+Compared to other TVs like QLED or LED and HDR, it doesn’t achieve the apex of brightness level.
+But you don’t worry about the image quality.
+You can view through different angles and with better picture quality.

 - They are lighter and thinner